liteljaime/junior-infra-task/notes.md

 [font](https://newrelic.com/platform/kubernetes/monitoring-guide)

-pros: Able to see the dashboard (kubernetes cluster explorer) with the kubernetes integration. no need to integrate with other service like kibana or grafana
+pros: Able to see the dashboard (kubernetes cluster explorer) with the kubernetes integration.
     automatically deployed agent to pods
     access to k8 events
     troubleshoot without the need of switching tools